 - Work on coloring pages or other simple crafts together, letting the senior know they will be provided to a local domestic crisis facility to brighten the day for women and children.

 Make sure the older adult has opportunities to assist with as many projects as possible around the house: sorting and folding laundry, snapping beans, setting the table – letting the person know how much his or her help is required and appreciated.

-At Harmony Home Health & Hospice, our experts in home health and home hospice in Salt Lake City and surrounding areas go beyond merely providing care in the home; our caregivers are committed to helping seniors live lives full of meaning and purpose.
+At Harmony Home Health & Hospice, our Clearfield home health experts go beyond merely providing care in the home; our caregivers are committed to helping find meaningful activities for seniors so that they can continue to live lives full of meaning and purpose.
 For more recommendations on helping older adults maintain the highest quality of life, reach out to us any time at 1-877-I-NEED-CARE (1-877-463-3322).
 To learn about all of the communities where we provide in home health care and hospice services, please visit our Service Area page.